Jesus’ Actions Between the Ages of 12 and 30 Years

-Anyone who loves Jesus must wonder about what His life was like–His day-to-day life– with Mary and Joseph, with his friends, when he was a young man, a young adult.
+Anyone who loves Jesus must wonder about what His life was like–His day-to-day life– with Mary and Joseph, his siblings and with his friends, when he was a young man, a young adult.
 What was he doing all those years?

 During those years, Jesus did not attend the synagogue schools.
 He was home-schooled by His mother.
 The silence of the Scriptures concerning the years between 12 and 30, demonstrates a vital lesson.
 The more quiet and simple the life of young adult, the more in harmony with nature, the more favorable is it to the physical and mental energy and to spiritual strength.

 Jesus is our example.
 There are many who focus their studies on the period of His public ministry, while they pass unnoticed the teaching of His early years.
-But it is in His home life where He was formed for all youth.
-The Savior patronized to poverty, that He might teach us how to faithfully be humbled to walk with God.
+But it is in His home life where His character was formed.
+The Savior lived in poverty, that He might teach us how to faithfully walk with God in the most difficult situations.

 In His service,